dradtke/blog/content/post/build-you-a-cloudfree-hashistack-cluster.md

 ## The Cloud™

-The term "cloud" can be pretty ambiguous, but was popularized with the rise of services providing features beyond just a Virtual Private Server, or VPS.
+The term "cloud" can be pretty ambiguous, but usually refers to some version of a platform providing managed services beyond a simple Virtual Private Server, or VPS.
 In this post, I want to draw a distinction between VPS providers and Cloud™ providers.
 While there are many different VPS providers, here I use the term Cloud™ to refer to the big 3: AWS, Azure, and GCP.

 There is nothing inherently wrong with building applications on the Cloud™, but almost by definition, there is less to discuss here, especially with the recent launch of [HashiCorp Cloud